OneDrive connector for home map points

-Configure Azure Active Directory (Azure AD) and the File Director admin console, to use OneDrive accounts as the storage location for user's home map points.
+Configure Azure Active Directory (Azure AD) and the File Director admin console to use OneDrive accounts as the storage location for user's home map points.
 File Director can then utilize the 1TB of storage, included free of charge, with each Office 365 for Business license.
+Once configured, users can update files on map points using File Director and OneDrive clients.
+All changes are synchronized with the File Director server so the files are up-to-date, regardless of the client used to edit or view them.

 - You are an Office 365 administrator.